SarathSantoshDamaraju/reactComponentsTalk/README.md

 # reactComponentsTalk
-There are 8 types of communication in ReactJs with use of plain JS Concepts.
+There are 8 types of communication in ReactJs with use of plain JS or simple React Concepts.
 In this document you can find the sample code for all of this types of communication.

 Types of Communication flows covered :